Threat assessment is fact-based and deductive:

 Identifying and Assessing Workplace Violence Hazards

-Violence: The attempted or actual act of physical force that causes injury to a worker, including any threatening statement or behavior which gives a worker reasonable cause to believe that he or she is at risk of injury.
-Workplace Violence includes physical assault, verbal threats, abuse and intimidation.
+Violence: The attempted or actual act of physical force that causes injury to a worker, including any threatening statement or behavior that gives a worker reasonable cause to believe that he or she is at risk of injury.
+Workplace Violence includes physical assault, verbal threats, abuse, and intimidation.

 Four Fundamental Principles of Violence

-- Violence is a process, as well as an act.
+1. Violence is a process as well as an act.
 Careful analysis of violent incidents shows that violent acts often are the culmination of long-developing, identifiable trails of problems, conflicts, disputes, and failures.

-- Violence is the product of an interaction among three factors: The individual who takes violent action; stimulus or triggering conditions that lead the subject to see violence as an option or solution to problems or life situation; and a setting that facilitates or permits the violence, or at least does not stop it from occurring.
+2. Violence is the product of an interaction among three factors: The individual who takes violent action, stimulus or triggering conditions that lead the subject to see violence as an option or solution to problems or life situations; and a setting that facilitates or permits the violence, or at least does not stop it from occurring.

-- A key to investigation and resolution of threat assessment cases is identification of the subject’s “attack-related” behaviors.
+3. A key to the investigation and resolution of threat assessment cases is the identification of the subject’s “attack-related” behaviors.
 Perpetrators of targeted acts of violence engage in discrete behaviors that precede and are linked to their attacks; they consider, plan, and prepare before engaging in violent actions.

-- Threatening situations are more likely to be successfully investigated and managed if other agencies and systems — both within and outside law enforcement or security organizations — are recognized and used to help solve problems presented by a given case.
-Examples of such systems are those employed by prosecutors; courts; probation, corrections, social service, and mental health agencies; employee assistance programs; victim’s assistance programs; and community groups.
+4. Threatening situations are more likely to be successfully investigated and managed if other agencies and systems — both within and outside law enforcement or security organizations — are recognized and used to help solve problems presented by a given case.
+Examples of such systems are those employed by prosecutors, courts, probation, corrections, social service, and mental health agencies; employee assistance programs; victim’s assistance programs; and community groups.

 Post your comment on this topic.